- Get Involved

 Surgery can be a source of anxiety and stress for many pet owners.
 Maybe you worry about whether your pet will be well cared for, or perhaps you have concerns about adequate precautions and monitoring.
 Let us address your concerns.
 Let’s discuss how our surgical services can benefit your pet.

-Our medical staff, consists of 2 full time Veterinarians, veterinary assistants, and designated liaison staff.
+Our medical staff, consists of 2 full time licensed Veterinarians, a licensed veterinary technician, veterinary assistants, and designated liaison staff.

 Please call us at 540-344-8707 or fill out an appointment request form for an appointment!